-Current Public Company Boards: Incyte Corporation (since 2010); bluebird bio, Inc. (since 2013); Voyager Therapeutics, Inc. (since January 2017)
+Current Public Company Boards: Incyte Corporation (since 2010); bluebird bio, Inc. (since 2013); Arvinas, Inc. (since June 2020)

 Experience: Dr. Dixon has extensive experience in the pharmaceutical and biotechnology industries, combining a technical background with experience in drug development, regulatory affairs and marketing, and has directed the launch and growth of more than twenty pharmaceutical products.
 Dr. Dixon was Chief Marketing Officer and President, Global Marketing for Bristol-Myers Squibb and served on its Executive Committee from 2001 to 2009.
 She was Senior Vice President, Marketing at Merck from 1996 to 2001 and, prior to that, held executive management positions at West Pharmaceuticals, Osteotech and Centocor and various positions in marketing, regulatory affairs, project management and as a biochemist at SmithKline and French (now GlaxoSmithKline).
-Dr. Dixon was formerly on the boards of directors of then-public companies Ardea Biosciences, Inc., Dentsply International and Furiex Pharmaceuticals during various periods from 2005 to 2014, and more recently on the boards of directors of public companies Orexigen Therapeutics, Inc. from 2010 to January 2016 and Sesen Bio, Inc. (formerly Eleven Biotherapeutics, Inc.) from 2014 to February 2020.
+Dr. Dixon was formerly on the boards of directors of then-public companies Ardea Biosciences, Inc., Dentsply International and Furiex Pharmaceuticals during various periods from 2005 to 2014, and more recently on the boards of directors of public companies Orexigen Therapeutics, Inc. from 2010 to January 2016, Sesen Bio, Inc. (formerly Eleven Biotherapeutics, Inc.) from 2014 to February 2020 and Voyager Therapeutics, Inc. from January 2017 to January 2021.
 She is also the principal of Great Meadow Consultancy.
 She was a Senior Advisor to The Monitor Group, now Deloitte, from 2010 to 2012.